HayesData/guesswho/README.md

 guesswho
 ========

-A python wrapper for the unix/linux whois command.
+A pure python implementation of a whois client.